CengizBilalSari/Transportation-Problem/README.md

 2. **Revised Simplex Method**

 You can see the solution set and compare the efficiency of the PuLP solver and the Revised Simplex Method by creating random problems via the `generate_problem` method.
-Also, the comparison is given in the report part for anyone who want to see it directly.